volodka8937/futurerestore/ReadMe.md

 You can do it [here](https://github.com/s0uthwest/futurerestore/issues).

 ### Restoring on Windows 10
-1. Try to restore the phone, error -8 occurs;
+1. Try to restore the device, error -8 occurs;
-2. Leave the phone plugged in, it'll stay on the Recovery screen;
+2. Leave the device plugged in, it'll stay on the Recovery screen;
-3. Head over to Device manager under control panel in Windows;
+3. Head over to device manager under control panel in Windows;
 4. Locate "Apple Recovery (iBoot) USB Composite Device" (at the bottom);
-5. Right click, choose "Uninstall device" - You may see a tick box that allows you to uninstall the driver software as well, tick that (All the three Apple mobile device entries under USB devices will disappear);
+5. Right click and choose "Uninstall device".
+    You may see a tick box that allows you to uninstall the driver software as well, tick that (all the three Apple mobile device entries under USB devices will disappear);
-6. Unplug the phone and re-plug it in;
+6. Unplug the device and re-plug it in;
 7. Go back to futurerestore and send the restore command again (just press the up arrow to get it back, then enter).
     Error -8 is now fixed, but the process will fail again after the screen of your device has turned green;
-8. Go back to device manager and repeat the driver uninstall process as described above (step 4 to 6)
+8. Go back to device manager and repeat the driver uninstall process as described above (step 4 to 6);
 9. Go back to futurerestore once again and repeat the restore process;
-10. The phone will reboot and error -10 will also be solved;
+10. The device will reboot and error -10 will also be solved;
 11. The restore will now proceed and succeed.

 ## Compiling